Updated 16 hours ago

 Residential solar power system installations result in a clean, renewable energy source that requires minimal maintenance with savings that could pay back the initial investment in just a few years!

-What are the main components of a solar panel system?
+What are the main components of a solar panel installation?

 Understanding the components of a solar power system is the first step to finding the right system for you.
 The components of a grid-tied home solar power system include: